SAFCSP-Team/employee-database-project/README.md

 **Displaying Employees**
 - Create a function `display_employees` that takes the **database**(dictionary) as a parameter.
-- Iterate over the database and print each employee's ID, name, position, and salary using (f-string) to create formatted output.
+- Iterate over the database and print each employee's ID, name, salary, and position using (f-string) to create formatted output.

 **User Interface**
 - Create a `while` loop to provide a menu-based interface for interacting with the system.